Godwinakladzi/alx-low_level_programming/README.md

-this low level programming in c
+This is low level programming in c